Mid-Engined Chevy Corvette Spied On Video Tackling The 'Ring

 Current speculation suggests the mid-engined 'Vette might debut at the North American International Auto Show in Detroit in January 2019.
 A recent rumor points to the production starting in September 2019, and, if true, then sales would begin in the fall.

-Source: Jalopnik via YouTube
+Source: EMS Nordschleife TV via YouTube